 Lodge online with myTax

 You can lodge your return using myTax, the ATO's free online tax return.
 You need a myGov account linked to the ATO to lodge online.
 Returns lodged this way are usually processed within two weeks.

 Lodging with myTax is easy and free.
 Most information from employers, banks, government agencies and health funds will be automatically included in your tax return by late July.
 You just have to check the information is correct, enter any income that isn't there, add any deductions you have, and then submit.
 MyTax will then calculate your tax for you.

 Declare all your income

-Most of the information about your income will be pre-filled from details the ATO receives from your employer and financial institutions.
+Most of your income will be pre-filled from details the ATO receives from your employer and financial institutions.
 There may be other income you need to add yourself.

 Common types of income that must be declared includes:

 - government payments

 - super pensions and annuities

 - investment income (including interest, dividends, rent and capital gains)